lilydev16/ama_ai/README.md

 - React Dev Tools (Chrome Dev Tools)

 # Deployment
 This application is hosted on Vercel.
-Please use this deploy link to skip installation and view the application: [Fun with AI](https://fun-with-ai-rho.vercel.app/).
+Please use this deploy link to skip installation and view the application: [AMA AI](https://fun-with-ai-rho.vercel.app/).

 # Contributors